oongjoon/oongjoon.github.io/_posts/DeepLearning/Optimization/2022-01-03-Weighted Average_en.md

 toc: true
 toc_sticky: true
 ---
+2021-01-04 Intro , Exponentially Weighted Average added

-This article is going to cover Exponentially Weighted Average and Momentum, which were covered in DLS.
-I reviewed it once again and wrote it as a Closed Book 3 days later.
+This article will discuss Exponentially Weighted Average and Momentum.
+Exponentially Weighted Average provides a solution that can solve the problem of stochastic gradient with only the gradient for each step.
+I reviewed it again and wrote it as a Closed Book 3 days later.

 ## Exponentially  Weighted Average